ArnavVyas23/Chat-Server/README.md

 ## Learnings

-In the course of this project, I have learned the working of sockets and connecting as well as sending data between different sockets.
+- In the course of this project, I have learned the working of sockets and connecting as well as sending data between different sockets.
-I have also understood how threads work as well as the concept of multi-threading and mutex locks which have been implemented through POSIX threads in the chat server.
+- I have also understood how threads work as well as the concept of multi-threading and mutex locks, which have been implemented through POSIX threads in the chat server.
 ## Additional Tasks

 - From the basic socket programming model using multi-threading, the implementation of a real time chat server has been done.

-- Threads have been used for sending and recieving messages
+- Threads are assigned to individual clients for sending and recieving messages as well as adding and recieving clients to the user queue.

-- Mutex/locks have been used while adding and removing any client from the list of active users.
+- Mutex/locks have been used while adding and removing any client from the list of active users to ensure that common data is changed only by one client at a time.

 - The joining and leaving of clients is color coded.

-- Use of a keyword ("exit") to remove a client from the server.
+- Use of a keyword ("exit") has been done to remove a client from the server.
 ## References

 - https://www.geeksforgeeks.org/socket-programming-cc/